 9. Keep your house tidy by doing a little bit of cleaning every day.

 If the house is a mess I feel like a mess too.
 A house that’s somewhat tidy and clean makes me feel so much better.
 Doing a little bit each day keeps everything some sort of order, and means we avoid it becoming an insurmountable task.

 10. Ask for help.

 You don’t have to do any of it on your own.
-Get your partner, your friends or your family to help out whenever and wherever you need it.
+Get help whenever and wherever you need it.
+Be that expert support when you need help from a financial advisor such as My Wealth Solutions, or getting support from your partner, friends and family.
 This step is key if you’re feeling stressed or overwhelmed by everything that being a mum entails.

 Ultimately as a mum, self-care is often about the micro changes you make throughout the day, to help yourself feel good.
 And if you do lots of small things throughout the day I promise you, it will all add up and you’ll be reaping the benefits in no time.

 Now it’s your turn.
 How do you navigate self-care and motherhood?
 Share your favourite ways to incorporate self-care into mum-life via the comments below.
 Give me some new ideas, and inspire the thousands of other wellness seekers visiting CASA DE KARMA each month.

 Are you likely to close this article and not put the tips into action?